RomainCyr/LTRSP-3589/README.md

 PyATS provides a formatter and a handler for you to use that adhere to Cisco logging standards.
 You can find more information about them in the documentation below:
 >https://pubhub.devnetcloud.com/media/pyats/docs/log/implementation.html

-For simplicity and ease of use, the pyATS ScreenHandler is used in all example.
+For simplicity and ease of use, the pyATS ScreenHandler is used in all examples.
 This handler will print all log messages to the screen.

 ### Utilities

-A few logging utilities are also provided to display banner and titles and limit the size a logging line.
+A few logging utilities are also provided to display banners and titles and limit the size a logging line.
 You can find more information about them in the documentation below:
 >https://pubhub.devnetcloud.com/media/pyats/docs/log/utilities.html

 ### Example